-Find out more https://www.aqa.org.uk/subjects/drama/gcse/drama-8261
+www.aqa.org.uk/subjects/drama/gcse/drama-8261

-DRAMA & TECHNICAL DESIGN
+TECHNICAL DESIGN

-Working alongside the actors, design pupils can explore how best to deliver themes and intentions to an audience through innovative use of sound, lighting, set and costume design.
-All pupils work towards practical examination performances and presentations showing off their new ideas.
-Working within a fully equipped working theatre, with an industry professional technician gives our pupils the highest possible support in creating new theatre.
+If you love the theatre but prefer to be behind the scenes, you may choose to specialise in the technical aspects, rather then performance.
+Working alongside the actors, you can explore how best to deliver themes and intentions to an audience through innovative use of sound, lighting, set and costume design.
+You will work towards practical examination performances and presentations showing off your ideas.
+Working within a fully equipped theatre, with an industry professional technician gives you the highest possible support in creating new theatre.